mia-platform-marketplace/cpp-oatpp-hello-world-microservice-example/README.md

 ## Expose an endpoint to your microservice

 In order to access to your new microservice it is necessary to create an endpoint that targets it.
-In particular, in this walkthrough you will create an endpoint to your microservice *my-springboot-service-name*.
+In particular, in this walkthrough you will create an endpoint to your microservice *my-oat-cpp-service-name*.
 To do so, from the Design area of your project select _Endpoints_ and then create a new endpoint.
 Now you need to choose a path for your endpoint and to connect this endpoint to your microservice.
 Give to your endpoint the following path: **/oat-cpp**.
 Then, specify that you want to connect your endpoint to a microservice and, finally, select *my-oat-cpp-service-name*.
 In the subsequent menu inside the field `Rewrite Base Path`, give the path: **/hello** Step 3 of [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#3-creating-the-endpoint) section of Mia-Platform documentation will explain in detail how to create an endpoint from the DevOps Console.